Note: Goalwise has been acquired by Niyo Money and is rebranded to Niyo Money.

 When investing in lumpsum, either the market has to be really low or you will risk buying at high NAV, The solution to this is using the STP feature “Systematic Transfer Plan”.

 This feature is not enabled by default but can be accommodated for anyone looking for it.
-Since this feature is not enabled by default, I reached out to Goalwise support and asked: “Do Goalwise offer STP feature”?
+Since this feature is not enabled by default, I reached out to Niyomoney support and asked: “Do Niyomoney offer STP feature”?

 Here is what they answered